 To be honest, the PSR-E443’s new additions are not so striking to hail it as a miracle, but after all the revisions that this product has had in the past few years, we cannot realistically expect Yamaha to add even more features to this instrument than what they’ve already done.

-Below, please use the interactive table to compare the PSR-E443 to other great digital keyboards that feature 61 keys and are ideal for beginners:
+Below, please use the interactive table to compare the Yamaha PSR-E443 to other great digital keyboards and arrangers on the market:

 Without further ado, let’s analyze this new keyboard.